conifer0us/servertools/README.md

 ### serverhelp

 This is a script that gives server help!
 There are no arguments or options; serverhelp gives serverhelp.
-It just prints this file rn, but it will be smarter soon.
+It just prints this file.

 ### simplevpn